IPS-LMU/The-EMU-SDMS-Manual/_book/recipe-emuDBgitLab.md

               message = "added new bundleList")
 ```

+Once again, remember to write a helpful and concise commit message.

 ### Assigning bundles to annotators

 How the EMU-SDMS handles user management/collaborative annotations is quite simple.
 Within an emuDB you can create an optional directory called `bundleLists/`.
-Within that directory you can place so called bundle list JSON files.
+Within that directory you can place so-called bundle list JSON files.
 An example of such a file is shown below.

 ```json